NLnetLabs/routinator/doc/manual/source/threat-model.rst

 With the aforementioned assumptions and guarantees in mind, the following are examples of things an adversary with various capabilities can achieve.

-An adversary that puts crafted publication point URIs in their own repository data could:
+An adversary with the ability to publish repository data:

--  make Routinator perform HTTP GET or rsync requests to internal resources, circumventing access controls, with the exception of host names that Routinator considers dubious (see :option:`--allow-dubious-hosts`).
+-  craft publication point URIs to make Routinator perform HTTP GET or rsync requests to internal resources, circumventing access controls, with the exception of host names that Routinator considers dubious (see :option:`--allow-dubious-hosts`).

 An adversary with network access on-path between Routinator and a repository
 could: